Kristina01111000/Drws_site/README.md

-confirm that the site is not goig tocharge adnd remove pmp form it _> waiting on response to email confirm that one tier is on the site, there will be a page that links to the patreon for different tiers Ask if he still wants quizzes on the site
+confirm that the site is not goig tocharge adnd remove pmp form it _> waiting on response to email confirm that one tier is on the site, there will be a page that links to the patreon for different tiers Ask if he still wants quizzes on the site anyone can join, but ot get access to more they need to join patreon